Moka Akashiya

-Moka Akashiya (赤夜 萌香, Akashiya Moka) is a fictional title character from the Japanese manga and anime series Rosario + Vampire.
+Moka Akashiya (赤夜 萌香, Akashiya Moka) is a fictional character in Akihisa Ikeda's manga and anime series Rosario + Vampire.
 She serves as one of the love interests to Tsukune Aono, who is the only human enrolled in a school of monsters.
 She has a rosary that gives her a split personality; her outer persona is kind and sweet, but her inner persona, which manifests when her rosary is removed, is a cold and serious martial artist who mainly uses powerful kicks.
 In the Japanese version of the anime, her voice actress is Nana Mizuki, who is also responsible for performing the theme songs for both anime seasons.
 In the English version, Moka's outer personality is voiced by Alexis Tipton, while her inner personality is voiced by Colleen Clinkenbeard.

 Conception

 Ikeda drew inspirations from Kaibutsu-kun and has incorporated some references later into the first serialization of the Rosario+Vampire manga.
 In an interview at Lucca Comics 2012, Ikeda said he is a big fan of Tim Burton and was inspired by his works, including The Nightmare Before Christmas, and particularly Edward Scissorhands because the monster has a sensitive soul.
 He had also researched various monsters from encyclopedias and the Internet.
 He started with his passion for vampires, and the concept of a beautiful girl vampire with a crucifix around her neck.
 He credits her and the other female characters for the series' popularity.

 Moka's name is based on the word "mocha", which is a mixed coffee drink with cocoa.
 Her family name (Akashiya) may be an anagram for ayakashi, which is a Japanese term for demon, spirit, or monster.
 Her half-sisters have similar drink-based names.